Fifth through eighth grade students encouraged to enter 2018 Money Smart Kid Essay Contest.

 FOR IMMEDIATE RELEASE

-Students in grades 5-8 in the greater Chicagoland area (Cook, DuPage, Grundy, Kane, Kankakee, Kendall, Lake, McHenry and Will counties) are asked to write an essay of 300 words or less on the following topic:
+Students in the greater Chicagoland area (Cook, DuPage, Grundy, Kane, Kankakee, Kendall, Lake, McHenry and Will counties) are asked to write an essay of 300 words or less on the following topic:

 In addition to writing the essay, students must be recommended by a teacher or guardian and be able to demonstrate how they practice good money management.